 People spend about 90 % of a day in buildings.
 Indoor climate and water supply therefore belong to the main features determining indoor comfort.
 On the other hand, more than 40 % of the final energy consumption in Europe is used for heating needs of buildings and for domestic hot water production.
 Hence, technical building systems have become a priority area to reduce the use of traditional energy sources.

-- To provide an entry point for influencing the content of European technical standards and legislation
+To provide an entry point for influencing the content of European legislation

-- To provide a platform for the members to exchange best practices, knowledge in order to better confront common problems
+To provide a platform for the members to exchange best practices, knowledge and technical standards in order to better confront common problems